 If you have a chance, stand barefoot on the grass (provided it is not too chilly or too wet).
 You can also do this simple exercise of “feeling your feet” before starting the car or as you are waiting for the bus.

 ~Invite the Sun in: now that you are “rooted” on Earth, invite the Sun to visit the shrine of your Heart by breathing in through your nose and breathing out through your mouth.
 Feel the healing energy of this bright star flooding your lungs with millions of vibrating particles and activating your body as it runs through your veins, your organs, your bones, your flesh…Allow for the Heavenly energy of the Sun to bring inspiration and strength to your Body, Mind and Spirit.

 If you would like to recite an invocation as you face the sun, you may want to explore this “Harmonization with the Sun” prayer by Spiritual Teacher Hua-Ching Ni.
 It is short and very inspiring.

 ~Brush your skin!
 Yes! create your own inexpensive spa at home.
 Skin brushing will enhance circulation and stimulate a healthy immune system.
 You will only need a loofah and enjoy these revitalizing and simple skin-dry-brushing tips.

 ~ Enjoy some outdoors life!
 Early morning and late afternoon Sun can be quite enjoyable!
-Swimming, cycling, walking are excellent ways to get our summer CHI healthy and moving!
+Swimming, cycling, walking are simple but powerful ways to get our summer CHI healthy and moving!
 Remember to take electrolytes with you since dehydration is one of the main causes for ER visits!